 Hunting down and eliminating interference

 When we launched our US telecommunications practice in 2009, 3G was still the dominant technology.
 But with the deployment of 4G, the carriers needed additional spectrum to cope with the explosion of data traffic.
 Many additional spectrum blocks were re-purposed for 4G, namely in the 700MHz, AWS and PCS bands.
 Carriers invested billions of dollars.
-However, not all previous users vacated their bands and many cellular sites were subject to severe interference of unknown origin.
+However, not all previous users vacated their bands, and many cellular sites were subject to severe interferences of unknown origin.

 - Buzz Topics